Skip to main content

 Customer Rating

-customer rated 4.5 stars
+customer rated 3.8 stars

-4.5 / 560 ratings
+3.8 / 66 ratings

-"Excellent review for evaluating veterans for suicide risk. " - John, RN in West Virginia
+"Excellent review for evaluating veterans for suicide risk." - John, RN in West Virginia

 "This course was very good in content, without too many statistics that can overwhelm the reader.
-Many thanks to the author! " - Caterina, RN in West Virginia
+Many thanks to the author!" - Caterina, RN in West Virginia

-"Thank you for the quality education. " - Tina, RN in West Virginia
+"Thank you for the quality education." - Tina, RN in West Virginia

-"This course gave some great interpersonal suggestions that will help with patient interactions beyond the scope of this course. " - Stephanie, RN in West Virginia
+"This course gave some great interpersonal suggestions that will help with patient interactions beyond the scope of this course." - Stephanie, RN in West Virginia

 Accreditation / Approval Information

-Suicide Risk and Prevention among Veterans for West Virginia Nurses
+Suicide Risk Assessment and Prevention among Veterans

 • Discuss the epidemiology of suicidal behavior among veterans.